Pétanque

 boule-3058654_1920

-If you plan to attend, please register on the form below.
+This is the last game of the year!
+Who will win the tournament?
 Teams will consist of 2 players each and at least 4 players will be needed.
 Bring a dish to share and your own beverage.
 Boules will be provided.
 The Pétanque picnic is a great way to meet and socialize with other Alliance Française de Charleston members and friends.

-Please fill out the form or RSVP to Luc at lucalexis@me.com
+Please register below or RSVP to Luc at [email protected]

 • PETANQUE Registration